yellowmessenger/documentation/docs/platform_concepts/growth/user-journey.md

 ---

-1. Introduction
-2. How to access
-3. Understanding the terminologies
-   - User Journey Visualisation
-   - ‘Steps inside the journey’ model
-   - Visualisation Insights
-4. Important points to note
-5. FAQs

 ## Introduction

 User Journey Visualisation enables you to view how your users are moving across different journeys when conversing with the bot.
 Some high level insights you can derive from here are -